plasticrake/tplink-smarthome-api/README.md

   [, devices]
 }
 ```
 Sends a discovery packet to the `broadcast` address every `discoveryInterval`(ms).
 Stops discovery after `discoveryTimeout`(ms) if greater than 0.
 If `deviceTypes` is specified only matching devices are found.
-Returns Client that emits `device-new` when a response from a new device is received and `device-online` for known devices.
-If a known device has not been heard from after `offlineTolerance` number of discovery attempts then emits `device-offline`.
-If `devices` is specified it will attempt to contact them directly in addition to sending to the broadcast address. `devices` are an array of `[{host, [port: 9999]}]`.
+Returns Client that emits the events below.
+If `devices` is specified it will attempt to contact them directly in addition to sending to the broadcast address. `devices` are specified as an array of `[{host, [port: 9999]}]`.

+A device event in addition to a specific device type event will be emitted.

+Response from new device is received:
+`device-new` and `plug-new` / `bulb-new`

+Response from a previously seen device:
+`device-online` and `plug-online` / `bulb-online`

+Previously seen device is not heard from after `offlineTolerance` number of discovery attempts:
+`device-offline` and `plug-offline` / `bulb-offline`

 #### `stopDiscovery()`
 Stops discovery process.